 Over the last 41 years at the NIMH and LIBD he has helped to amass what is widely regarded as one of the best collections of postmortem human brains for the study of the molecular biology of brain development and related disorders, especially schizophrenia.
 He has been both a pioneer and leader in this area of research with over 350 peer-reviewed papers.
-Recently, his research has focused on allelic variation, alternative transcripts and epigenetic modifications in human fetal and postnatal brain development, schizophrenia and a number of other psychiatric disorders including bipolar disorder, depression and PTSD.
+Recently, his research has focused on allelic variation, alternative transcripts and epigenetic modifications in human brain development, schizophrenia and a number of other psychiatric disorders including bipolar disorder, depression and PTSD.

 Law AJ, Lipska BK, Weickert CS, Hyde TM, Straub RE, Hashimoto R, Harrison PJ, Kleinman JE and Weinberger DR: Neuregulin 1 (NRG1) transcripts are differentially expressed in schizophrenia and regulated by 5’ SNPs associated with the disease.
 PNAS USA 103: 6747-6752, 2006.